 what (someone) thinks of (something)

 This phrase describes a person's overall opinion of a topic.
-It includes whether they like or dislike that topic.
+It includes whether they like or dislike it.